MechanicalRock/mechanicalrock.github.io/_posts/2020-09-23-these-are-not-the-consultants-you-are-looking-for.md

 ## Where To From Here

-I work hard to differentiate my businesses from the commonly held view of *contractors, so it is a trigger for me when people do not understand the difference, albeit subtle at times.
+I work hard to differentiate my businesses from the commonly held view of *contractors*, so it is a trigger for me when people do not understand the difference, albeit subtle at times.

-Companies who operate as glorified recruitment firms continue to be successful, so the market must know more than me!
+Companies who operate as glorified recruitment firms continue to be successful, so the market **must** know more than me!
 Or perhaps the market doesn't know more than me and the people that make these decisions don't care or are motivated in ways which I am not familiar with.

 > “It is a mistake to assume that clients make decisions to begin projects and use consultants based on purely rational reasons.
 More often than not, the client’s primary question is: “Is this consultant someone I can trust?” - Peter Block, Flawless Consulting

 Either way, best practice dictates that if you ever see me in the street, please ensure you do not use the words *consultant* and *contractor* interchangeably.